shan-zh/ShanZhong_MLDS400_HW3_titanic-disaster/README.md

 # MLDS 400 — HW3: Titanic Survival Prediction

-This repository provides a reproducible environment (Python and R) to load the Titanic dataset, explore/adjust features, train a simple model, and print results.
-It is designed so a user can clone, read this README, and run the code in a few simple steps.
+This repository provides reproducible Python and R Docker environments to explore the Titanic dataset, perform data cleaning, train a logistic regression model, show the model accuracy, and save predictions on the test set to a CSV file.

 Important notes
-- Do not commit the dataset.
-This repo shows how to download it locally.
-- All commands below are run from the repository root (the same folder as this README).
 - You only need Docker to run the project; Python/R installations on the host are optional.

 ## Repository structure